Guidelines for Accessible Classroom Materials

 Reasonable accommodations can include modifications to classroom materials, facilities, or activities to allow persons with disabilities to have an equal opportunity to demonstrate their ability.
 Accommodations should not fundamentally alter a course’s essential components.
 Typically, students are responsible for notifying their Faculty of approved reasonable accommodations from their Student Disability Service Center by presenting the approved accommodation form for signatures.
 Faculty members are responsible for implementing many student accommodations.

-Questions about these guidelines and related policies may be directed to the WSU Office of Civil Rights Compliance and Investigation at 509-335-8288 or emailed to email@example.com.
+Questions about these guidelines and related policies may be directed to WSU Compliance and Civil Rights at 509-335-8288 or emailed to email@example.com.
 Questions about student reasonable accommodation requests may be directed to the Disability Service Advisors on your campus:

 Responsibility for Classroom Materials Accessibility